Content

 These compounds are involved in a wide range of bodily processes, including more than 100 enzyme reactions, many of which are related to protein metabolism.

-Vitamin B6 also supports cognitive development, immune system function and the production of hemoglobin, an essential protein found in red blood cells that transports oxygen throughout the body.
+Vitamin B6 also supports cognitive development, immune system function, and hemoglobin production.
+Hemoglobin is an essential protein found in red blood cells that transports oxygen throughout the body.

-The Office of Dietary Supplements recommends men 19 and older get 1.3 milligrams of vitamin B6 daily and 1.7 milligrams for those over 50.
+The Office of Dietary Supplements recommends men 19 and older get 1.3 mg of vitamin B6 daily, and those 50 and older get 1.7 mg.

 Biotin, or vitamin B7, helps you metabolize fatty acids.
 It’s also an essential vitamin for cell signaling, a vital process for a healthy immune system and tissue repair.

-People deficient in biotin often have weak, brittle nails, skin rashes and temporary hair shedding.
-That’s why supplements for healthy hair, skin and nails often contain biotin.
+Losing hair on your head and elsewhere on the body is among the first signs of biotin deficiency.
+People deficient in biotin also often have weak, brittle nails and skin rashes.
+That’s why many supplements for healthy hair, skin, and nails contain biotin.

 The Office of Dietary Supplements recommends a daily biotin dosage of 30 micrograms (mcg) for men.